Niladri11/ARP-MITM-Bettercap/README.md

 # ARP-MITM-Bettercap
 > ⚠️ **Disclaimer**: This project is for educational purposes only.
 Do **not** perform these actions on networks you do not own or have explicit permission to test.
 Unauthorized access is illegal.

+## 🎯 Objective

+The goal of this project is to demonstrate an ARP spoofing-based Man-In-The-Middle (MITM) attack using **Bettercap** to capture unencrypted credentials and analyze potential network vulnerabilities.
+This project is built for educational and awareness purposes in controlled lab environments.

 ## LAB SET-UP
 ### 💻 Attacker Machine